 Chiasma is a biopharmaceutical company focused on improving the lives of patients who face challenges associated with existing treatments for their rare and debilitating diseases.
 Employing its Transient Permeability Enhancer (TPE®) technology platform, Chiasma is developing octreotide capsules (conditionally trade named Mycapssa®), as a potential new oral therapy for the maintenance treatment of acromegaly.

 MPOWERED™ -- Chiasma also is conducting an international Phase 3 clinical trial under a protocol accepted by the European Medicines Agency (EMA) for the company’s octreotide capsules product candidate for the maintenance therapy of adult patients with acromegaly.
 The trial, referred to as MPOWERED™ (Maintenance of Acromegaly Patients with Octreotide Capsules Compared with Injections – Evaluation of Response Durability), is a global, randomized, open-label and active-controlled 15-month trial.
-It is expected to enroll up to 150 adult acromegaly patients.
+It has completed enrollment of 135 adult acromegaly patients, of which it expects to randomize at least 80 patients who are responders to octreotide capsules following a six-month run-in to either octreotide capsules or injectable somatostatin receptor ligands (octreotide or lanreotide), and then followed for an additional nine months.
+Patients are only randomized into the 9-month randomized controlled phase of MPOWERED if they are qualified as responders (IGF-1 <1.3 x ULN and GH<2.5 ng/mL) to octreotide capsules in the study at the end of the six-month run-in phase.
 The trial was initiated in March 2016 and is designed to evaluate the proportion of patients who maintain their biochemical response to octreotide capsules and patient-reported outcomes compared to patients treated with standard of care injectable somatostatin receptor ligands (octreotide or lanreotide).
-The company anticipates the release of top-line data from this Phase 3 clinical trial in 2020.
+The company anticipates the release of top-line data from this Phase 3 clinical trial by early 2020.

 Chiasma’s collaboration with healthcare professionals and commitment to acromegaly patients are central to the company’s approach.
 Chiasma is headquartered in the United States with a wholly-owned subsidiary in Israel.